VertexByte/loc/README.md

    But this step is also needed because people can add new programming languages.

-- Binary search for files extensions when processing.
+- Binary search for programming language entries when processing.